Maycon1993/Devices-docs/surface/surface-pro-tech-specs.md

 6. The Surface Pro (Intel) 11th Edition display has been designed to minimize unwanted reflections and has been certified by TÜV SÜD to meet the requirements of ISO 9241-307.
 7. Might vary depending on manufacturing processes.
 8. Weight not including Keyboard.
 9. Based on local video playback test.
 Testing conducted by Microsoft in January 2025 using preproduction software and preproduction Surface Pro Intel Core Ultra 5 256GB, 16GB RAM (LCD) devices and Intel Core Ultra 7 256GB, 16GB RAM (OLED) devices.
 Testing consisted of full battery discharge during video playback of a .mov file through the Windows Media Player application in 1080p at 24 FPS.
-All settings were default except screen brightness set to 150 nits with Auto-brightness disabled.
+All settings were default except screen brightness set to 150 nits with Autobrightness disabled.
 Wi-Fi was connected to a network.
 Battery life varies significantly with settings, usage, and other factors
 10. Based on a web browsing test.
 Testing conducted by Microsoft in January 2025 using preproduction software and preproduction Surface Pro Intel Core Ultra 5 256GB, 16GB RAM (LCD) devices and Intel Core Ultra 7 256GB, 16GB RAM (OLED) devices.
 Testing consisted of full battery discharge while accessing eight popular websites over multiple open tabs through the browser.
 All settings were default except screen brightness set to 150 nits with Auto-Brightness disabled.
 Wi-Fi was connected to a network.
 Battery life varies significantly with settings, usage, and other factors.
 11. Voice focus requires activation, requires Windows 11 and is available in apps which use integrated device microphones and use certain Windows audio processing modes.
 12. In select markets, only specific configurations come with 39 W Surface power supply.
 Fast charging (from 5% to 80%) is supported with minimum 65W Surface power supply or 60W USB Type-C PD charger or higher, sold separately.
 Testing conducted in December 2024.
 For details on fast charging see [USB-C and fast charging for Surface - Microsoft Support.](https://support.microsoft.com/surface/usb-c-and-fast-charging-for-surface-d320ab19-e4ed-c36d-7458-7d7aec69d34a)